My client saw a similar crochet dress for a young girl I’d made sometime

 are working with the motifs, I’d suggest you make these motifs first just to

-get a gauge of how large they’re going to be and where you need to start your
+get an idea of how large they’re going to be and where you need to start your

 yoke from.